Kuznetsov, Petersson and Weyl on $GL(3)$, II: The generalized principal series forms: Introduction

 These generate strict subrepresentations of principal series representations which are induced from representations on the $2,1$ Levi subgroup.
-As a one parameter family of Maass forms, one might compare them to the spherical Maass cusp forms on $GL(2)$, but as a lower-dimensional subspace of the full $GL(3)$ spectrum, one might also compare them to the point spectrum, i.e. holomorphic modular forms, on $GL(2)$.
+As a one-parameter family of Maass forms, one might compare them to the spherical Maass cusp forms on $GL(2)$, but as a lower-dimensional subspace of the full $GL(3)$ spectrum, one might also compare them to the point spectrum, i.e. holomorphic modular forms, on $GL(2)$.
 The purpose of this paper is to initiate the analytic aspects of their study.
 This is the last of the three spectral Kuznetsov formulae on $GL(3)$ (for full level over $\Q$), the others were constructed in \cite{SpectralKuz} and \cite{WeylI}.
-From the adelic perspective, we are handling the case of ramification at the place at infinity and this would be largely unaffected by considering quotients by congruence subgroups.
+From the adelic perspective, we are handling the case of ramification at the place at infinity and this would be largely unaffected by considering quotients by congruence subgroups, aka. ramification at the finite places.

 The structure of this paper is similar to the previous one, with the chain of constructions